SS La Bourgogne: Collisions with Tigre and Alisa

-On 4 March the Atlas Line filed a lawsuit for $400,000 against La Bourgogne for sinking Ailsa.
+On 4 March the Atlas Line filed a lawsuit for $400,000 against La Bourgogne for sinking Alisa.
 On 21 August a commercial maritime court at Cherbourg, France exonerated La Bourgognes Master, finding that the collision was a "peril of the sea".

 Rescue from Ernst

 On 28 July 1896 La Bourgogne sighted a German-owned barque, Ernst.
 The barque was in ballast, sailing from Caernarfon, Wales to Shediac, New Brunswick.
 She was leaking, one of her three pumps had failed, and the other two had become blocked.
 The liner approached Ernst and launched two boats to rescue her crew, but the weather was windy, and there was a heavy sea.
 This up-ended the first boat, throwing the Chief Officer and two crewmen into the sea, but they were quickly rescued.
 The heavy sea also made it hazardous to approach the barque.
 Ernst lowered one of her own boats, from which seven of her crew transferred to La Bourgognes boats.
 The barque's other five crewmen jumped into the sea, from which the French boats rescued them.
 La Bourgogne landed the survivors at Ellis Island on 2 August.

 Sister ship La Bretagne after she was refitted in 1895.
 La Bourgogne would have looked similar after 1897, with her masts reduced from four to two.